PUP-The-Programmers-Guild/TPGWebsite/README.md

         └── styles
 ```

+**For context:** `src` folder should contain all of the relevant react project files.
+Under this folder we have `pages` and `components`.

+`src/pages` serves as the routing path for the website (Concept: File-based routing in NextJS).
+Each file will serve as the layout for a specific page.

+For example: `src/pages/index.tsx` refers to the `localhost:3000/` page.

+`src/components` serves as the folder to organize all UI elements used in each page.
+For clarity, All child folders of `src/components` should be corresponding to page routes in `src/pages` (Referred to as **page component folder**).

+- Except for `index.tsx`, which is referred as `Home` for its _page component folder_

+Each child folder should contain folders corresponding to each section available within the page (Referred to as **section component folder**).
+Within this folder should contain all relevant files used for this section such as components/utils/hooks/context files in the form of `.ts` or `.tsx`

+For example: `src/components/Home` is representing `index.tsx` as a _page component folder_, under `src/components/Home` are the page sections `Hero` and `News`.
+These two folders should contain all of the atomic UI components (buttons, accordions, etc.) used within that specific section as it is a _section component folder_.

 ## 📖Learn More

 To learn more about the technologies used, take a look at the following resources: